unicode-org/message-format-wg/spec/formatting.md

 An implementation may use any pattern selection method, as long as its observable behaviour matches the results of the method defined here.

-### Setup
+### Resolve Selectors

-To select a Pattern,
-first the resolved values _res_ of the Selector must be determined:
+First, resolve the values of each Selector Expression:

 1. Let _res_ be a new empty list of resolved values that support selection.
 2. For each Expression _exp_ of the message's Selector Expressions,